logzio/logz-docs/_source/_includes/metric-shipping/java-custom.md

 ##### Check Logz.io for your metrics

-Give your metrics some time to get from your system to ours, and then open [Metrics dashboard](https://app.logz.io/#/dashboard/metrics/discover?).
+Give your data some time to get from your system to ours, then log in to your Logz.io Metrics account, and open the [Logz.io Metrics tab](https://app.logz.io/#/dashboard/metrics/).